bmordas11/politick/README.md

 * Database initialization

-* How to run the test suite
+* How to run the test suite:
+    - bundle (to make sure you have the correct gems)
+    - bundle exec rake (this command will run the test suite)

-* Services (pg_search gem search function, job queues, cache servers)
+* Services (pg_search gem search function)

 * Deployment instructions:
-    - Production: (git push heroku master)
+    - Production: git push heroku master
-    - Development: (rails local server)
+    - Development: bundle exec rails s (local server 3000)